ChrisWhealy/edge-cdn-store/README.md

 * [SOZU Proxy](https://www.sozu.io/)

-   ✅ Written in async Rust with an always-on, hot-reload style architecture<br>
+   ✅ Written in async Rust with an Erlang-style always-on, hot-reload architecture<br>
    ❌ Not as mature and therefore not as battle-hardened

 ---